A basic check is a criminal record check that you can request for yourself. You may also be asked to request a basic check by your employer.

 - the conviction details do not belong to you

-You can use your DBS online account to raise a dispute related to your basic check certificate.
+To raise a dispute related to your basic check certificate, use your DBS online account.